TingjiaInFuture/TingjiaInFuture.github.io/README.md

+Porject for Test
-This is the homepage for "Simple Browser".Please notice that some codes from open source are modified by Tingjia.
+Please notice that some codes from open source are modified by Tingjia.